leavanh/Stance_Prediction/README.md

     │   ├── whitening.py                        # semantic search technique Whitening applied to BERT embeddings
     │   ├── requirements_fit_models.yaml        # contains the requirements for the virtual environment for fitting the models
     │   └── requirements_sem_search.yaml        # contains the requirements for the semantic search virtual environment
-    └── thesis
-        ├── thesis.tex                          # or .Rmd, .Rnw or similar
-        ├── thesis.pdf                          # pdf-file of your thesis
-        └── bibliography.bib                    # bibtex entries for the references
+    └── thesis                                  # contains the LaTeX project for the thesis and a pdf ├── main.tex
+        ├── ...
+        └── Masterarbeit.pdf                    # pdf-file of the thesis
 ```

 ## How to use this repository